Is Hand Casting Safe for Babies?

 📝 Tips for a Safe & Successful Casting Experience

-- Choose a trusted, baby-specific hand casting kit
+- Choose a trusted, baby-trusted hand casting kit

 - Don’t rush—wait until your baby is calm